 Close this window

-In keeping with our goal to help nonprofits, libraries, and social benefit organizations learn how to tell more compelling and more meaningful stories, we are planning a whole host of exciting FREE events.
+In keeping with our goal to help nonprofits, libraries, and social benefit organizations learn how to tell more compelling and more meaningful stories, we encourage you to go explore our learning resources.

-Next, join TechSoup and Kimberly Bryant from Black Girls CODE and Bailey Rosser from YouTube on Wednesday, September 10 at 11 a.m.
-Pacific time (2 p.m.
-Eastern) to learn how to make sure your story stands out and is noticed!
+Kimberly Bryant from Black Girls CODE and Bailey Rosser from YouTube shared how to make sure your story stands out and is noticed!
 Kimberly Bryant and Black Girls Code was selected by Business Insider in 2013 on its list of BusinessInsider.com's list of "The 25 Most Influential African-Americans in Technology".
 Bailey Rosser is an audience development strategist at YouTube, who writes the YouTube Creator Playbook to help advise video creators on how to improve their reach and impact across YouTube.

-Storymakers - Get Your Story Noticed! will highlight different channels and tools to help promote your organization's story for good.
-Register now to ensure you don't miss it!
+Storymakers - Get Your Story Noticed! highlights different channels and tools to help promote your organization's story for good.

 Not only will you hear from story experts across organizations, we'll also have a session dedicated exclusively to telling stories from a library - whether it's the library's own story or the stories from its community and patrons.

-Join us on Wednesday, September 17 at 11 a.m.
-Pacific time (2 p.m.
-Eastern) for the free Storymakers: Tell Your Library's Story webinar, where Oakland Public Library's Sharon McKellar and TechSoup's Ale Bezdikian will share tips on telling and collecting great stories from your library.
-We know it will be great, so register to hold your spot now!
+In our Storymakers: Tell Your Library's Story webinar, Oakland Public Library's Sharon McKellar and TechSoup's Ale Bezdikian shared tips on telling and collecting great stories from your library.

 You can also visit our Storymakers page at www.techsoup.org/storymakers to keep up with the conversation, read more about the contest and prizes, and learn how you can help get your organization's story heard.

-The first event, Storymakers Round-Table: Creating a Break-Out Story webinar wrapped up this past Thursday, and was a huge success.
+The first event, Storymakers Round-Table: Creating a Break-Out Story webinar wrapped up and was a huge success.

 Now you can enjoy the storymaking magic of these two pros, on demand, on our YouTube channel or ReadyTalk archive page (just click the links on the right side to download the PowerPoint, watch the recording, or listen to the podcast).